Saving energy in the cooler months

 Electric hot water accounts for over a third of the average household’s energy use.

-- install a 3 star rating shower head – save up to $120 a year on energy and water bills.
+- install a 3 star rating shower head – save up to $140 a year and 490kg of CO2 a year on energy and water bills.

-- shave a couple of minutes off showering each day – save up to $40 per person a year.
+- shave a couple of minutes off showering each day – save up to 13,140 litres of water and $31 per person a year.

 - use cold water for tasks where hot water is not absolutely necessary.